archanapujar/archana-mapr-streams-sample-python/README.md

-# Sample Programs for MapR Streams in Python
+# Sample Programs for HPE Data Fabric Streams in Python

-This project provides a simple but realistic example of a Kafka producer and consumer compatible with MapR Streams while using Python.
+This project provides a simple but realistic example of a Kafka producer and consumer compatible with HPE Data Fabric Streams while using Python.

-This project is a Python version of the [Java MapR Sample Programs for MapR Streams](https://github.com/mapr-demos/mapr-streams-sample-programs).
+This project is a Python version of the [Java Sample Programs for HPE Data Fabric Streams](https://github.com/mapr-demos/mapr-streams-sample-programs).

 The application logic is slightly different since this is in Python instead of Java, but the conceptual logic is still the same.

 ## Prerequisites
-1. To start, you need to get a **MapR 5.2** running.
-You can install your [own cluster](https://mapr.com/download/) or [download a sandbox](https://mapr.com/products/mapr-sandbox-hadoop/download/).
+1. To start, you need to get a **HPE Data Fabric 7.10 with EEP 9.4.0** running.
+You can install your [own cluster](ihttps://docs.ezmeral.hpe.com/datafabric-customer-managed/79/install.html) or [download a sandbox](https://docs.ezmeral.hpe.com/datafabric-customer-managed/79/MapRContainerDevelopers/RunMapRContainerDevelopers.html?hl=sandbox).
-    * **NOTE**: In this example, we used the MapR 5.2 Sandbox via VirtualBox.
+    * **NOTE**: In this example, we used the HPE Data Fabric 7.10 with EEP 9.4.0 cluster.
-2. Your MapR test node or local machine running these Python scripts must have **Python 3.6**
+2. Your HPE Data Fabric test node or local machine running these Python scripts must have **Python 3.11**
 3. Create and activate a Python **virtualenv** in either Mac OS X or Linux
     ```
     $ python3.11 -m venv --system-site-packages ~/maprstreams